 The month-long NEWM initiative is the brainchild of Virgin HealthMiles, an organization that’s part of the Virgin Group run by Richard Branson, and that helps companies develop a culture of health and wellness.
 NEWM is about pushing business leaders to make employee wellness a priority and highlighting the workplace as an important factor in helping people stay healthy.
 Sponsors include the STOP Obesity Alliance, the Partnership to Fight Chronic Disease, and World at Work.

 While NEWM has been around for half a decade now, employee wellness programs have never gotten more attention than they have in the last few months.
 Much of this spotlight stems from debates about political issues such as privacy and discrimination.
 CVS, for example, got some bad press back in March when it announced that employees would have to reveal personal health data in order to qualify for discounts on health insurance.
 Meanwhile, in May, the Obama administration clarified how the Affordable Care Act applies to employee wellness programs.
-Starting in 2014, employers will be able to reward employees for practicing healthy behaviors (such as quitting smoking or losing weight).
+Starting in 2014, employers will increase the incentive percentage rewarded employees for practicing healthy behaviors (such as quitting smoking or losing weight).

 Most media coverage of employee wellness is based on the assumption that these programs can help employers cut healthcare costs.
 And, for a while, the main question about corporate wellness was: How cost-effective are they?
 But recently, the conversation around employee wellness has changed.
 Health and wellness experts are taking a step back, wondering whether wellness programs are ultimately about cutting costs, or if maybe they’re about something bigger, that has to do with improving people's lives.